zoomin-lee/skku/README.md

 - [CNN with Fashion MNIST] Choose a model and adjust the model settings (# of hidden layers, # of hidden nodes, # of epochs, learning rate, etc.) to get the best results over FashionMNIST dataset using ‘main_classification.py.’

 ### Final_Project
+Semi-supervised learning for image classification: The goal of our final project is to build a machine learning model for image classification, where a few data are only labeled and most of the data are unlabeled.
+Therefore, it is essential to utilize a large amount of unlabeled data to improve the accuracy of your model.

+Dataset:
+- Train(labeled)/Train(unlabeled)/Test data: 5,000 / 35,551 / 10,000
+- Input: 32x32 image with RGB channels.
+- Classes: 10 (Detailed information on labels is not provided.)

 ##  python_class
 - 기본 python 문법을 복습하면서 공부한 내용